 On the other side of Viti Levu, the main island and biggest of the group, is Nadi (Nan di), the jet city, called this, I imagine because it’s where the airport is.
 There are night clubs, a good supermarket and a small community of expats.
 Suva on a smaller scale.
 Lautoka, the sugar town, is north of Nadi and called the sugar town because of the large amount of sugar cane farms and the ever-present sugar train shugging through.

 It’s also a seaport town and some cruises leave from here.

 Lautoka is quieter and slower than Nadi.
-A quaint place where you can find lace mosquitoe nets and unique pots and early century kitchen do dads that can only be found here in second hand shops.
+A quaint place where you can find lace mosquito nets and unique pots and early century kitchen do-dads that can only be found here in second-hand shops.
 Rents are cheaper.
 Not many expats.

 Coming back down southeast of Nadi but still on the west side of the island is Sigatoka (Sing ga toka), a small one road town.
-It was a one bridge town before hurricaine Sina (1992) destroyed half of it.
+It was a one bridge town before hurricane Sina (1992) destroyed half of it.
 It was one lane with a stop light on each end.
 Traffic going to Nadi had to wait until traffic going to Suva cleared.
-The government was building a four lane bridge when I left.
+The government was building a four-lane bridge when I left.

 The Sigatoka market is great though Saturday is best.
 You can buy three heads of cabbage or lettuce for fifty cents.
 A bunch of bananas for fifty cents, bunch of string beans for the same price.

 There’s also a supermarket where you can buy a head of lettuce from New Zealand for almost $5.
 But why?